johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 RxNlmAIC <- try(dlply(sig.TPM.dt.sub, .(Transcript), lmFunc))
 ```

-### Grouping of thermally-responsive transcripts

 The set of transcripts with significant expression patterns include those with expression that differs by species, temperature and the interaction of species and temperature.
-In this section, I am specifically interested in the thermally-responsive transcripts (temperature and species x temperature) so I subset the significant transcripts to examine these.
+I am specifically interested in the thermally-responsive transcripts (temperature and species x temperature) so I subset the significant transcripts to examine these.

 ```r